Overv/Open.GL/content/articles-en/transformations.md

 Similarly, GLM comes with the `glm::perspective` function to create a perspective projection matrix.
 The first parameter is the vertical field-of-view, the second parameter the aspect ratio of the screen and the last two parameters are the *near* and *far* planes.

 > **Field-of-view** <br /><br />
-> The field-of-view defines the angle between the top and bottom of the 2D surface the world will be projected on.
+> The field-of-view defines the angle between the top and bottom of the 2D surface on which the world will be projected.
 Zooming in games is often accomplished by decreasing this angle as opposed to moving the camera closer, because it more closely resembles real life.
 >
 > <img src="/media/img/c4_fov.png" alt="" />
 >